General

 One of the simplest methods to bypass the hurdles associated with self-signed certificates involves adding them to your operating system's list of recognized certificates or chains.
 The process for doing so varies widely across different OS distributions and versions, making a quick internet search the most efficient strategy to find specific instructions.
 It may be necessary to register the certificate across multiple trust stores due to the varied certificate validation locations utilized by node (for the viewer), curl (for capture), and perl (for db.pl).
 The Viewer component of Arkime includes a caTrustFile option, a feature introduced by contributors to the project.
 Since version 4.2.0, all components of Arkime are designed to support the caTrustFile configuration.

 An alternative, though less secure option, involves disabling certificate verification entirely.
 Key components such as Capture, Viewer, arkime_add_user.sh, and db.pl accept the --insecure flag to bypass certificate checks.
 This flag must be appended to the startup commands for both capture and viewer services.
-For instance, in the /etc/systemd/system/arkimecapture.conf configuration file, modify the ExecStart line from its original state to include the --insecure option, changing ... capture -c ... to ... capture --insecure -c ....
-A similar adjustment is required for any systemd files associated with Viewer, Cont3xt or Parliament.
+In newer versions of Arkime this can be done by

 How do I upgrade to Moloch 1.x?